Custom Credential Attributes

 The design preview shows [score] instead of a real value

 This is expected.
-The Design Studio canvas preview has no real certificate data.
+The Design Studio canvas preview has no real credential data.
 Custom tokens display as [fieldkey] in the preview to show that the token is recognized.
 The actual value is substituted at PDF generation time.

 Frequently Asked Questions